hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	half right and left.

-4. First couple advance twice, leaving the lady at left of opposite gentleman, and first gentleman retires.
+4. First couple advance twice, leaving the lady at left of opposite gentleman, and first gentleman retires,

-	Two ladies cross and change sides, while the first gentleman passes between them, the same repeated to places,
+	two ladies cross and change sides, while the first gentleman passes between them, the same repeated to places,

-	set and turn partners.
+	set and turn partners,

-	Ladies chain.
+	ladies chain,

-	Half promenade,
+	half promenade,

 	half right and left.

-5. First gentleman with his partner and lady at left advance twice
+5. First gentleman with his partner and lady at left advance twice,

-	Allemand with the two ladies,
+	allemand with the two ladies,

 	hands three round and back to places.

 6. All set in a circle,

-	Advance two,
+	advance two,

 	chassez right and left,